Dalila Jakupović

 Dalila Jakupović (born 24 March 1991) is a Slovenian tennis player of Bosnian descent.

-Jakupović to date has won two doubles titles on the WTA Tour along with five WTA Challenger doubles titles.
-She also has won eight singles and nineteen doubles titles on the ITF Women's Circuit.
+Jakupović to date has won three doubles titles on the WTA Tour along with seven WTA 125 doubles titles.
+She also has won eight singles and 20 doubles titles on the ITF Women's Circuit.
 In November 2018, she reached a career-high singles ranking of world No. 69.
 On 10 September 2018, she peaked at No. 38 in the WTA doubles rankings.

-Playing for Slovenia, Jakupović has a win–loss record of 8–9 in Billie Jean King Cup competition (as of May 2024).
+Playing for Slovenia, Jakupović has a win-loss record of 8–11 in Billie Jean King Cup competition (as of May 2026).

 Career

 In January 2020, Jakupović withdrew while leading her Australian Open qualifier against Stefanie Vögele, collapsing with a coughing fit brought on by smoke from bushfires in the region.

 At the 2022 Makarska International Championships, Jakupović claimed the doubles title with Tena Lukas, winning the final against Olga Danilović and Aleksandra Krunić in a deciding champions tiebreak.

 Partnering Veronika Erjavec, she won the doubles title at the 2023 Iași Open, defeating Irina Bara and Monica Niculescu in the final.

-Alongside Irina Khromacheva, Jakupović claimed the doubles title at the 2023 Emilia-Romagna Open with a wun over Anna Bondár and Kimberley Zimmermann in the final.
+Alongside Irina Khromacheva, Jakupović claimed the doubles title at the 2023 Parma Open with a wun over Anna Bondár and Kimberley Zimmermann in the final.

 Jakupović won the doubles at the 2024 Mumbai Open with Sabrina Santamaria, overcoming Arianne Hartono and Prarthana Thombare in the final.

+Partnering with Nika Radišić, she won the doubles title at the 2026 Hamburg Open, defeating top seeds Magali Kempen and Alexandra Panova in the final.